tevintchuinkam/dfs/README.md

-# TDFS
+# DFS

-TDFS (Tevin's Distributed File System) is a concurrency-proof distributed filesystem that is compatible with go's fs.FS interface.
+DFS is a concurrency-proof distributed filesystem.
 It implements ideas from the Lustre Metadata Prefetching Algorithm and the POSH Smart Data Proximity concepts.
 This was created as part of a seminar thesis about Large Filesystem Traversal Algorithms that I wrote at RWTH Aachen Univeristy.

 ## Design